 The group will continue its proven business strategy, targeting organic growth while maintaining strict financial control and at the same time identifying and pursuing appropriate acquisitions.

-While challenging trading conditions continue, management will endeavour to react as timeously as possible to mitigate against such difficult times.
+While challenging trading conditions continue, management will endeavour to react as timeously as possible to mitigate any negative impacts in challenging times.